-The Student Conduct Process Policy at Neumann University is designed to facilitate reasonable and equitable action to further student learning, healing, and development.
-This Policy provides a summary of the University's Student Conduct Process for alleged violations of University policies, except that to the extent there is any conflict, this Policy is superseded by the University's Title IX Sexual Harassment and Community Standards Sexual Misconduct Policy and Procedures SA 4.05.
+Neumann University designed the student conduct process to facilitate reasonable and fair action to further student learning, healing, and development.
+This Policy provides a summary of the University's Student Conduct Process for alleged violations of University policies, except that to the extent there is any conflict, this Policy is superseded by the University's Title IX Sexual Harassment and Community Standards Sexual Misconduct Policy and Procedures.
 All alleged violations of Title IX Sexual Harassment are processed through the University's Title IX Sexual Harassment and Community Standards Sexual Misconduct Policy and Procedures SA 4.05.